eth-cal/MO-IT161-Solo-Syncr/README.md

 >## Note
 >This project demonstrates the features of Syncr.
 However, this is only a prototype.
 Expect that some features are incomplete, or actions don't do much.
 Certain points in this README file will have asterisks **(\*)** to denote features or parts of the prototype that have no substantial functionality.
 >## Also
->Much of the tasks shown in this project are either purely randomised in every refresh or by certain interactions, or simply placed directly into the page.
+>Much of the tasks shown in this project are either purely randomised in every refresh or by certain interactions, or are simply fixed; not changeable or 100% interactive.
 No management functionality is to be expected in this prototype.

 ## Project Contents
+The following tech is used by Syncr:
+- JavaScript (at least ES24)
+- Bootstrap 5.3.8 (thru jsDelivr, CSS only)
+- Bootstrap Icons 1.13.1 (thru jsDelivr)

 The below shows the prototype's file structure:
 ```
 < root >